MoserMichael/python-obj-system/python-obj-system.md

 >> foo_boj.__class__.__qualname__ :  Foo
 ```

-To get the immedeate base class list as declared in that particular class.
+To get the immediate base class list as declared in that particular class.

 __Source:__